JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ![Images/Lab2-CreateCustomPages/E1_10.png](Images/Lab2-CreateCustomPages/E1_10.png)

 11. Keep the **Coho Winery PP Solution** solution open, as we will continue to work on it in the next exercise.

+**Exercise 1 completed✅** - You should be able to click Play and see that the page width and height expands according to your screen

 ## ✍️ Exercise 2: Build a Responsive Layout